-Considering the extrinsic evidence defendant submitted to the trial court, it is clear that defendant's evidence of intent consisted only of a declaration by his attorney, that when he, as counsel for the former defendants, drafted the release, he intended it to apply to any persons, known and unknown, including defendant.
+We normally would turn to the extrinsic evidence defendant submitted to the trial court to see if the release is susceptible to the interpretation he asserts.
+Defendant's evidence of intent, however, consisted only of a declaration by his attorney, submitted in support of the summary judgment motion, that when he, as counsel for the former defendants, drafted the release, he intended it to apply to any persons, known and unknown, including defendant.
 There is no evidence counsel expressed this intention to anyone.
 Counsel's undisclosed, subjective intent is irrelevant to interpreting the release's language objectively.
 (Founding Members of the Newport Beach Country Club v.
-Newport Beach Country Club, Inc., at p.
+Newport Beach Country Club, Inc., supra, 109 Cal.App.4th at p.
 956.)